In 1980 and 1981 during construction of an apartment building in the East Tapiot neighborhood of Jerusalem a

 Is the Talpiot Tomb the family tomb of the biblical Jesus?
 Some visitors will be aware that this question has been

-question, as well as many other questions that stem from the central question.
+well as many other questions that stem from the central question.

 Rather than generate a substantial quantity of new material relating to the proposition, this site will attempt to